-Clifford Woolf, professor of neurology and neurobiology at Harvard Medical School and director of the F.M.
-Kirby Neurobiology Center at Children's Hospital Boston, proposed using stem cell-derived neurons for the following purposes: investigating known targets, conducting targetbased drug screens, disease modeling to identify mechanistic drivers of pain, identifying individuals at risk of transitioning from acute to chronic pain, conducting phenotypic drug screens, aiding in personalized treatment selection, and conducting in vitro clinical trials.
-This is possible, he said, by combining stem cell technology with CRISPR engineering technology,
+Clifford Woolf proposed using stem cell-derived neurons for the following purposes: investigating known targets, conducting target-based drug screens, disease modeling to identify mechanistic drivers of pain, identifying individuals at risk of transitioning from acute to chronic pain, conducting phenotypic drug screens, aiding in personalized treatment selection, and conducting in vitro clinical trials.
+This is possible, he said, by combining stem cell technology with CRISPR1 engineering technology, which allows investigators to generate induced pluripotent stem cells (iPSCs) from the fibroblasts of patients with a certain phenotype, characterize neurons grown in culture from those iPSCs, replicate mutations identified in the patient material, and engineer mice to have those same mutations.